 Funcken, Liliane and Fred: Les uniformes de la guerre en dentelle

-Menguy, Patrice: Les Sujets du Bien Aimé (an excellent website who seems unfortunately to have disappeared from the web
+Menguy, Patrice: Les Sujets du Bien Aimé (an excellent website which has unfortunately disappeared from the web

 Mouillard, Lucien: Les Régiments sous Louis XV, Paris 1882

 Pajol, Charles P. V.: Les Guerres sous Louis XV, vol. VII, Paris, 1891